Energy Change Institute (ECI)

 Technology and policy neutral

-A defining feature of the ECI is that we are technology and policy neutral.
+A defining feature of the ECI is that we are both technology and policy neutral.
 That is, we undertake research and education in key areas of energy technology and energy policy without favouring one particular area over another.
 This can and should create an open forum for good ideas leading to energy change.

 Climate Change Institute

-Three ECI researchers were selected amongst the nine inaugural ANU Public Policy Fellows across the University:
+In 2012, three ECI researchers were selected amongst the nine inaugural ANU Public Policy Fellows across the University:

-- Professor Ken Baldwin (ECI Director)
+- Professor Ken Baldwin (ECI Director, College of Science)